gullerya/object-observer/docs/observable.md

 ```

 ## Observation options
-If/When provided, `options` parameter MUST contain ONLY one/some of the properties below, no 'unknown' properties allowed.
+If/When provided, `options` parameter MUST contain ONLY one of the properties below, no 'unknown' properties allowed.

 In order to fail-fast and prevent unexpected mess down the hill, incorrect observation options will throw.